Nuristanis: Pre-Islamic religion

+The Nuristanis practised what authors consider as a form of animism and ancestor worship with elements of Indo-Iranian (Vedic- or Hindu-like) religion.
 Noted linguist Richard Strand, an authority on Hindu Kush languages, observed the following about pre-Islamic Nuristani religion:

-"Before their conversion to Islâm the Nuristânis practiced a form of ancient Hinduism, infused with accretions developed locally".

-They acknowledged a number of human-like deities who lived in the unseen Deity World (Kâmviri d'e lu; cf. Sanskrit deva lok'a-).
+However, recent research by Jakob Halfmann shows that the pre-Islamic Nuristani religion was heavily influenced by local accretions of Hinduism, evidenced in most theonyms being loanwords from Indo-Aryan.

+Mitch Weiss and Kevin Maurer describe the Nuristanis of having traditionally practising a "primitive" form of Hinduism, up until the late nineteenth century, before their conversions to Islam.
+The names of multiple Nuristani deities resembled those of Iranian and old Vedic sources.

-Certain deities were revered only in one community or tribe, but one was universally revered as the creator: the Hindu god Yama Râja called imr'o in Kâmviri.
-There is a creator god, appearing under various names, as lord of the nether world and of heaven: Yama Rājan, or Māra ('death', Nuristani), or Dezau (ḍezáw) whose name is derived from Indo-European *dheig'h i.e. "to form" (Kati Nuristani dez "to create", CDIAL 14621); Dezauhe is also called by the Persian term Khodaii.
-There are a number of other deities, semi-gods and spirits.
-The Kalash pantheon is thus one of the few living representatives of Indo-European religion.
+Certain deities were revered only in one community or tribe, but one was universally revered as the creator: the Hindu god Yama Râja called Imr'o in Kâmviri.
+There is a creator god, appearing under various names, as lord of the nether world and of heaven: Yama Rājan, or Māra ('death' in Nuristani), or Dezau (ḍezáw) whose name is derived from Indo-European *dheiǵh- i.e. "to form" (Kati Nuristani dez "to create", CDIAL 14621); Dezauhe is also called by the Persian term Khodaii.

+They believed in a pantheon of deities.
+Among the most prominent was Imra (or Mara), regarded as the creator and sky deity, possibly connected to the Indo-Aryan god Yama or Indra.
+Another major figure was Gish or Giwish, the war god and cultural hero, often invoked for victory and clan protection.
+Mandi or Moni, another deity, may have functioned as a trickster or divine messenger.
+Each god had a distinct cult, sacred sites, and feast days, often tied to seasonal or agricultural cycles.

-They believed in many deities, whose names resembled those of Iranian and old Vedic sources.
-There was a supreme deity named Mara or Imra, plus a multitude of lesser gods and goddesses known locally as Mandi or Moni, Wushum or Shomde, Gish or Giwish, Bagisht, Indr, Züzum, Disani, Kshumai or Kime etc. According to Michael Witzel, some of these gods, especially Disani, Moni, and Gish, have direct parallels in Shinto, the native religion of Japan, indicating a shared history dating back to 2000 BCE.
+In addition to the supreme deity named Mara or Imra, the Nuristani worshipped a multitude of lesser gods and goddesses known locally as Wushum or Shomde, Bagisht, Indr, Züzum, Disani, Kshumai or Kime etc.

 Each village and clan had its guardian deity, with shamans advising those seeking help and priests officiating at religious services.
-The cult centered on the sacrifice of animals, mostly goats.
+The cult centered on the sacrifice of animals.

+Their religious life followed a ritual calendar based on seasonal changes and included communal festivals celebrating the summer and winter solstices, planting and harvest times, and the New Year, referred to as gósham in some areas.
+These festivals involved sacrifices, communal feasting, dancing in masks, wine-drinking, and the recitation of epic poetry, providing opportunities for social and spiritual renewal.